FoushWare/elzatona_web/data/ideas/guided-freestyle-learner-system.md

   - [ ] Test creating a new learning card:
     - [ ] Click "Add New Learning Card"
     - [ ] Fill in card details (title, type, description)
-    - [ ] Configure sections and topics
+    - [ ] Configure categories and topics
     - [ ] Save the card
     - [ ] Verify card appears in the list
   - [ ] Test editing existing cards:
     - [ ] Modify card configuration
-    - [ ] Update sections and topics
+    - [ ] Update categories and topics
     - [ ] Verify changes are saved
   - [ ] Test deleting cards:
     - [ ] Delete a test card